Temecula, California: Higher education

 Temecula is also home to a satellite campus for California State University San Marcos (CSUSM), which offers several online and certificate programs.
 National University, University of Redlands, Concordia University, and San Joaquin Valley College also have education centers in Temecula.
 Temecula is also home to Professional Golfers Career College, a vocational school for those wishing to enter the golf industry.

 Transportation

 Highways

 The Temecula area is served by two major highways: Interstate 15 and State Route 79.

 Interstate 15 has three full interchanges in Temecula, and a fourth, French Valley Parkway, is partially constructed, with only the southbound off-ramp completed.
-Construction is expected to begin on a set of additional northbound lanes that would eliminate weaving near the planned interchange between Winchester Road and the I-15/I-215 split, but completion of the interchange itself, and the collector-distributor lane system that accompanies it, is not anticipated for several more years.
+Construction has begun on a set of additional northbound lanes that would eliminate weaving near the planned interchange between Winchester Road and the I-15/I-215 split, but completion of the interchange itself, and the collector-distributor lane system that accompanies it, is not anticipated for several more years.